danielyrovas/danielyrovas.com/content/resume/index.md

 ### Seek Group - Jora
 Sep 2022 - present

-- Developed Python and Ruby scripts to parse web pages and extract relevant data.
+- Develop Python and Ruby scripts to parse web pages and extract relevant data.
-- Developed analytics tools and dashboards.
+- Develop analytics tools and dashboards.
-- Documented processes and workflows using Confluence.
+- Document processes and workflows using Confluence.
-- Analysed systems and processes for tasks that can be automated.
+- Analyse systems and processes for tasks that can be automated.
-- Automated data ingestion and discovery with Python, JavaScript and Puppeteer.
+- Automate data ingestion and discovery with Python, JavaScript and Puppeteer.
-- Maintained and repaired crawler configurations.
+- Maintain and repaired crawler configurations.
-- Collaborated with the team at Jora remotely and in the office.
+- Collaborate with the team at Jora remotely and in the office.
-- Technologies leveraged: Python, JavaScript, Ruby, XPath, HTML, CSS, JSON, XML, SQL and Web APIs.
+- Technologies:
+    - Python
+    - JavaScript
+    - Ruby
+    - XPath
+    - HTML
+    - CSS
+    - JSON
+    - XML
+    - SQL
+    - Web APIs

 ## Android and backend developer
 ### Unified Solutions